vguercio10/Project-3/README.md

 ## Deployment (Heroku)

 To deploy, simply add and commit your changes, and push to Heroku.
 As is, the NPM scripts should take care of the rest.

+to do list:
+finish read me,
+photo on there somewhere!